CARRYING A CONCEALED WEAPON

 • Lawful possession pursuant to a concealed carry license;

-• Weapon was not actually or substantially concealed;
+• The weapon was not actually or substantially concealed;

 • Lack of required knowledge;

-• Weapon was concealed in your home or place of business that you own;
+• The weapon was concealed in your home or place of business that you own;

 • Weapon discovered because of an illegal or unlawful search and seizure;